Darakhsh1999/arrive-demo/README.md

     * parking near residential area is an indicator of private use case
     * parking frequency, many parking transactions per day is indicator of business use case (frequency distribution w.r.t class)
     * higher parking frequency during weekdays is indicator of business use case
-    * car model, some car models are more likely to be used for business purposes (compact car, SUV) while other are more likely to be used for private purposes (sports car, luxury car)
+    * car model, some car models are more likely to be used for business purposes (compact car, SUV) while other are more likely to be used for private purposes (sports car, luxury car), unfortunately this information is not available in the data since we cant relate car_id to model

 - Stuff that can throw off the model
-    * people use the app for both private and business purposes on the same account
     * people use their company car on weekends